Meshcapade/SMPL_blender_addon/README.md

 # SMPL-X Blender Add-on

-This add-on allows you to add gender specific [SMPL-X](https://smpl-x.is.tue.mpg.de) skinned meshes to your current Blender scene.
+This add-on allows you to add [SMPL-X](https://smpl-x.is.tue.mpg.de) skinned meshes to your current Blender scene.
 Each imported SMPL-X mesh consist of a shape specific rig, as well as shape keys (blend shapes) for shape, expression and pose correctives.

 Add-on features:
-+ Add gender specific SMPL-X mesh to current scene
++ Add female/male/neutral specific SMPL-X mesh to current scene
 + ~~Set mesh texture~~
 + Position feet on ground plane (z=0)
 + Randomize/reset shape
 + Update joint locations
-+ ~~Enable/disable corrective poseshapes~~
++ Enable/disable corrective poseshapes
 + Write current pose in SMPL-X theta notation to console
 + ~~FBX export to Unity~~
     + Imported FBX will show up in Unity inspector without rotations and without scaling